 Books are especially good for finding broad, in-depth analysis of a particular subject.
 They can generally offer more complete information and greater historical perspective than you will find in journals or other types of sources.

-The UCSD Library's Roger catalog is the first stop for finding books, journals, documents, maps and all other material located physically in the UCSD libraries, as well as online resources purchased for your use.
+UC Library Search is the first stop for finding books, journals, documents, maps and all other material located physically in the UCSD libraries, as well as online resources purchased for your use.
 It also contains a limited number of online journal and newspaper articles.

 Circuit is a shared library catalog that searches the holdings of all San Diego university libraries (except Cal State San Marcos) and the San Diego County Public Library.
 If a book you need is already checked out at UCSD, or if or we don't own a book that you need, check in Circuit.
 If it’s available at another San Diego Circuit library, it can be delivered to UCSD in 1-3 days.

 Because urban studies is an interdisciplinary subject, books may be found in many different call number areas.
 The primary call number range for general urban studies and urban planning books is HT101-395, which is on the 6th floor of Geisel Library.
 The USP librarian also selects books for HE305-311 and GF101-127 call numbers.

 If you are a UCSD affiliate and would like to recommend a purchase for the Library's urban studies and planning collection, please email the USP librarian directly at email@example.com or use the online form.

 HD 72 - 88 Economic growth, development, planning

 HD 101 - 1395.5 Land use

 HT 101-395 Urban groups.
 The city.
 Urban sociology

 HT 201-221 City population; Including children in cities, immigration